matheusb432/unity-course/notes/unity.md

 # Components

 - A _Component_ is a piece of functionality that can be added to a _Game Object_, it can be thought of as a building block.
+- As with _MonoBehaviors_, all components are C# classes that derive from the `Component` class.
 - e.g. a `Rigidbody` component to give the object physics.
 - _Component Composition_ is the process of adding multiple components to a game object to give it the functionality that you want, composing game objects from multiple, reusable components.